Javingka/notas/notes_threejs.md

 **left**
   This is described in the Three.js documentation as Camera frustum left plane.
 You should see this as what is the left-hand border of what will be rendered.
 If you set this value to -100, you wont see any objects that are farther to the left-hand side.
 **right**
   The right property works in a way similar to the left property, but this time, to the other side of the screen.
-Anything farther to the right won`t be rendered.
+Anything farther to the right wont be rendered.
 **top**
   This is the top position to be rendered.
 **bottom**